RUNCMD(OPCSDEFS) Optical Printer Control System RUNCMD(OPCSDEFS)

 RUNCMD(OPCSDEFS) defined commands will show up in the '?' help listing

-contained in parenthesis, indicating they are commands not part of
+contained in parentheses, indicating they are commands not part of

 the software.
 DOSCMD(OPCSDEFS) definitions also show up this way.